emma-dougherty/emma-dougherty/README.md

 😸🥋👘   **[Codo Cato](https://github.com/emma-dougherty/codocato_front-end) | FINAL project:** Join the coding dojo and learn the basics with Mrs. Meowgi in this full-stack educational game for younger children.
 Built with Java/Spring, React JS and PostgreSQL

 🦆🦚🦩 **[Fantastic Birds](https://github.com/emma-dougherty/fantastic-birds) | GROUP project:** An educational app with interactive features.
-Built with React JS
+Built with React JS, NodeJS/Express

 #### Connect with me: